Andre601/mkdocs-materialx/docs/contributing/requesting-a-change.md

 Thanks for following the guide and creating a high-quality change request – you are almost done.
-The checklist ensures that you have read this guide and have worked to your best knowledge to provide us with every piece of information to review your idea for Material for MkDocs.
+The checklist ensures that you have read this guide and have worked to your best knowledge to provide us with every piece of information to review your idea for MaterialX for MkDocs.

 __We'll take it from here.__